-The teaching and learning process is generally a group of students gathered in a classroom according to the schedule and listening to formal from explanations the teacher.
-In these circumstances, the use of ICT can still be limited (Fraillon, Ainley, Schulz, Friedman, & Gebhardt, 2014; Weiser, Blau, & Eshet-Alkalai, 2018).
-On the other hand, some countries have also implemented adaptation to the online mode of learning.
-They apply blended learning to support the face-to-face process and mediate students' involvement in learning activities (Bower, Dalgarno, Kennedy, Lee, & Kenney, 2015; Ferdiansyah, Supiastutik, & Angin, 2020).
-Recently, the transition from learning activities to virtual happened unexpectedly quickly and significantly impacted.
+activities (Bower, Dalgarno, Kennedy, Lee, & Kenney, 2015; Ferdiansyah, Supiastutik, & Angin, 2020).
+Recently, the transition of learning activities to virtual happened unexpectedly quickly and had a significant impact.
 Of course, this has a positive influence on the development of the education system, expanding ICT transformation (McFarlane, 2019).
 Nowadays, ICT integrated curriculum is a concern for the international education system.
 The need to prepare students in societies where digital literacy plays an essential role in life is becoming increasingly high (König et al., 2020).

 The lockdown policy forces teachers and students to turn to online learning, providing a different experience.
-According to research, most students are quite capable of engaging in digitalbased learning.
+According to research, the majority of students are quite capable of engaging in digital-based learning.
 In contrast, competency development in teachers runs slower (Aslan & Zhu, 2015).
 Outside of instructional purposes, teachers are also asked to maintain communication with students.
 This encourages teachers to utilize various tools and resources to implement new approaches to teaching and improve digitalization by institutions.
 This unique situation makes the characteristics gained from regular teacher professionalization programs less applicable.
 Therefore, training teachers to apply technology in teaching is required (Amhag, Hellström, & Stigmar, 2019; Zydney, Warner, & Angelone, 2020).
 The determining factor of teacher professionalism in combining technology in learning lies in the teacher's perception of technology.
-Teachers are expected to have an open attitude and are willing to learn to be fully involved in adopting ICT integrated education (Van der Spoel, Noroozi, Schuurink, & van Ginkel, 2020).
+It is expected that teachers have an open attitude and are willing to learn to be fully involved in adopting ICT integrated education (Van der Spoel, Noroozi, Schuurink, & van Ginkel, 2020).